Sedation Dentistry Beverly Hills

 Typically, oral sedation medications are Benzodiazepines.
 These medications are also commonly used for the treatment of panic and anxiety disorders.
 They decrease the excessive activity of nerves in the brain and the central nervous system, allowing patients to relax and feel calm.

-What Is a Dental Visit Like with Sedation Dentistry?
+What is a Dental Visit Like with Sedation Dentistry?

 Patients will typically need to avoid eating or drinking during the six hours before their visit.
 At the practice, the doctor will frequently provide patients with a pill to take roughly one hour before their dental procedure.
 This will make patients very relaxed and sleepy.
 Once the medicine is fully working the dental treatment will be performed.
 When the treatment is complete, patients will be allowed to return home with the help of a friend or family member.
 Sedation dentistry has an amnesic effect.
 This means that the patient will not remember anything experienced during the procedure.